Abounazir/alx-system_engineering-devops/0x00-shell_basics/README.md

 3. 3-listfiles: display current directory contents in a long format.
 4. 4-listmorefiles: display current directory contents, including hidden files.
 5. 5-listfilesdigitonly: display current directory contents: Long format with user and group IDs displayed numerically and hidden files (starting with .)
+6. 6-firstdirectory: create a script that creates a directory.